-- Fundamental concepts and processes in the ocean environment - Functional understanding of the nature of science and the scientific method - Scientific technical skills including field and lab techniques, protocols, and the use of instrumentation - Scientific analytical skills and understanding/interpreting diverse types of scientific information and problem solving - Communicating science to diverse audiences and in different modes - The role of science in the broader context of society and ethics - One's own role as a professional scientist in the context of career development and society program in Oceanography and a concentration in Marine Biology are offered by this department.
+- Fundamental concepts and processes in the ocean environment - Functional understanding of the nature of science and the scientific method - Scientific technical skills including field and lab techniques, protocols, and the use of instrumentation - Scientific analytical skills and understanding/interpreting diverse types of scientific information and problem solving - Communicating science to diverse audiences and in different modes - The role of science in the broader context of society and ethics - One's own role as a professional scientist in the context of career development and society

+The Department of Ocean Studies offers three majors leading to a Bachelor of Science degree: Coastal and Marine Environmental Science, Marine Biology and Oceanography.
+A minor program in Oceanography and a concentration in Marine Biology are offered by this department.
 The department also offers three dual major programs in which students earn a Bachelor of Science degree in either Coastal and Marine Environmental Science, Marine Biology or Oceanography combined with the Small Vessel Operations curriculum.
 This five-year dual major meets the applicable USCG requirements, for a USCG license as mate of vessels not more than 200 tons.